juji-io/datalevin/doc/server.md

   When the target is `nil`, the permission applies to all objects of that type.

-Each user has a corresponding built-in unique role.
-For example, the default user `datalevin`  has a built role `:datalevin.role/datalevin`.
+Each user has a corresponding built-in unique role, with a role keyword `:datalevin.role/<username>`.
+For example, the default user `datalevin`  has a built-in role `:datalevin.role/datalevin`.
 This role is granted the permission `{:permission/act :datalevin.server/control, :permission/obj :datalevin.server/server}`, which permits the role to do everything on the server.

-In the command line REPL, after connecting to a server, issue `(create-user ...)` to create a user, `(create-role ...)` to create a role, `(assign-role ...)` to assign a role to a user, `(grant-permission ..)` to grant a permission to a role.
+In the command line REPL, after connecting to a server, issue [`(create-user ...)`](https://juji-io.github.io/datalevin/datalevin.client.html#var-create-user) to create a user, [`(create-role ...)`](https://juji-io.github.io/datalevin/datalevin.client.html#var-create-role) to create a role, [`(assign-role
+...)`](https://juji-io.github.io/datalevin/datalevin.client.html#var-assign-role) to assign a role to a user, [`(grant-permission ...)`](https://juji-io.github.io/datalevin/datalevin.client.html#var-grant-permission) to grant a permission to a role.

 User password is stored as a salt and a hash.
 The password hashing algorithm